huggingface/blog/deploy-with-openvino.md

 4. [Jupyter Notebooks](https://docs.openvino.ai/2024/learn-openvino/interactive-tutorials-python.html)
 5. [Optimum Documentation](https://huggingface.co/docs/optimum/main/en/intel/index)

-## About the Authors
-Raymond Lo, currently based in Silicon Valley, is the global lead of Intel's AI evangelist team, focusing on the OpenVINO™ Toolkit.
-With a diverse background that includes founding the augmented reality company Meta, Raymond has also held key roles at Samsung NEXT and Google Cloud AI.
-His work spans startup entrepreneurship and enterprise innovation, with a strong presence in global conferences like TED Talks and SIGGRAPH.

 ## Notices & Disclaimers
 Intel technologies may require enabled hardware, software, or service activation.